Aabar Investments says fully behind Falcon Private Bank after 1MDB sanctions

-ABU DHABI, Oct 11 (Reuters) - Abu Dhabi investment firm Aabar Investments said on Tuesday it was fully behind its Falcon Private Bank unit after it was sanctioned in relation to the scandal-hit Malaysian state investment fund 1MDB .
+ABU DHABI (Reuters) - Abu Dhabi investment firm Aabar Investments [INPTVA.UL] said on Tuesday it was fully behind its Falcon Private Bank unit after it was sanctioned in relation to the scandal-hit Malaysian state investment fund 1MDB [TERRN.UL].

 "Aabar Investments PJS (“Aabar”) reconfirms its full commitment and support for the bank," Aabar said in a statement.